About the Project

 Expected project benefits include:

-- Smoother traffic flow on I-5 with space to merge on and off I-5.
+- Smoother traffic flow with space to merge on and off I-5.

 - Faster emergency response times with space to navigate to or around incidents.